 In fairness to the Bournemouth forward, he only ever played six times for Gladbach during a curious loan move from Manchester United in 2011/12.

-If Pochettino and the PSG managerial job doesn’t sound like the most natural fit for the future, it’s worth remembering that the Argentine has previous at the Parc des Princes.
+It’s worth remembering that Mauricio Pochettino had previous at the Parc des Princes before becoming manager.
 The former defender spent two-and-a-half years of his playing career in the French capital after arriving from Espanyol, making 95 appearances between January 2001 and summer 2003.

 Pochettino was joined at the club by Ronaldinho – embarking on his first move to Europe – a few months after his arrival.
 The Brazilian’s stellar performances in 2001/02 and 2002/03 earned him a move to Barcelona, where he did quite alright for himself.

 If that's not weird enough for you, Arsenal manager Mikel Arteta played for the club at this time, along with Jay-Jay Okocha, Manchester City cult hero Ali Benarbia, Manchester United old boy Gabriel Heinze, Senegal manager Aliou Cisse and the Incredible Sulk himself, Nicolas Anelka.